Basic operations on the natural numbers #

 Instances For

 Induction principle starting at a non-zero number.
-For maps to a Sort*
+For maps to a Sort* see le_rec_on.

-To use in an induction proof, the syntax is induction n, hn using Nat.le_induction
+To use in an induction proof, the syntax is induction n, hn using Nat.le_induction (or the same

-for induction'
+for induction').

-.
-For a version assuming only the assumption for k < n
+Also works for functions to Sort*.
+For a version assuming only the assumption for k < n, see

 Equations